 Robert Zeithammel <firstname.lastname@example.org>

-This French-Russian production is a visually stark and potent film about life in post-Communist (and pre-Putin) Russian.
-The main character is Oleg, a young, anti-semitic Muscovite bodybuilder who is the leader of a gang whose goals is showing brute Russian strength.
-They live in Luna Park, an amusement park, a place of wild rollercoasters and distorting mirrors, where they regularly beat up on foreigners and Jews who come there.
-During a drunken confessional, a close relative tells Oleg that his father is a Jew and still alive in Moscow.
+This French-Russian production is a visually stark and potent film about life in post-Soviet (and pre-Putin) Russia.
+The main character is Andrei, a young, anti-semitic Muscovite bodybuilder who is the leader of a gang whose goals is showing brute Russian strength.
+They live in Luna Park, an amusement park, a place of wild rollercoasters and distorting mirrors, where they regularly beat up on "non-Russians," the foreigners and Jews who come there.
+During a drunken confessional, a close relative tells Andrei that his father is a Jew and still alive in Moscow.

-The film is not one necessarily of thoughtful, quiet introspection, but of hi-jinx, clashes, and turmoil, and interactions.
-Oleg vacillates between his role as the participatory leader of a brutal gang, and that of a son learning about his father.
-Without giving away too much information, Luna Park, the amusement park where it begins, is where it ends, and is a metaphor for Russia and what it has to face.
+The film is not one necessarily of thoughtful, quiet introspection, but of hijinx, clashes, and turmoil, and interactions.
+Andrei vacillates between his role as the participatory leader of a brutal gang, and that of a son learning about his father.
+Without giving away too much information, Luna Park, the amusement park where the action begins, is where the climax happens, and is a metaphor for Russia and what it has to face.

 "Luna Park" may not be a pretty film.
-There's the ugly side to human nature depicted in the brutal actions of the skinheads and the decay of Russian society that the skinheads blame on foreigners and Jews.
+There's the ugly side to the human nature depicted in the skinheads brutal actions and the decay of Russian society blamed on "non-Russians."
 But the majority of the film regards Oleg's journey and transformation as he gets to know his father, and this is the rewarding, and ultimately beautiful side of the film.